oracle/terraform-provider-oci/website/docs/r/kms_key_version.html.markdown

 # oci_kms_key_version
 This resource provides the Key Version resource in Oracle Cloud Infrastructure Kms service.

-Generates new cryptographic material for a key.
-The key must be in an `ENABLED` state to be rotated.
+Generates a new [KeyVersion](/api/#/en/key/release/KeyVersion/) resource that provides new cryptographic material for a master encryption key.
+The key must be in an ENABLED state to be rotated.

+As a management operation, this call is subject to a Key Management limit that applies to the total number of requests across all  management write operations.
+Key Management might throttle this call to reject an otherwise valid request when the total rate of management write operations exceeds 10 requests per second for a given tenancy.

 ## Example Usage